felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Customer Notes

-Select if you want to enable customer notes for individual products on the Uber Eats platform.
+Select if you want to enable customer notes for individual products in Uber Eats.
 If you enable this option, make sure that your connected EPOS supports product level customer notes.

 ---

 **IMPORTANT NOTE:** To apply the updated opening hours and customer notes choice, push your catalog to Uber Eats.
-The configuration on this page will overwrite the current configuration on the Uber Eats platform.
 For more details, see [Push the Catalog](/apps/uber-eats/push-catalog).

 ---